steven-ccq/FAST-temporal-motif/README.md

 # FAST-temporal-motif
-*Fast-temporal-motif* is a algorithm proposed to count sub-graphs(*3 types, star, pair and triangle*) in temporal graphs.
-This repositority provide source code of the algorithm, which may help researchers have a better understanding of the algorithm.
+*Fast-temporal-motif* is an algorithm proposed to count sub-graphs(*3 types, star, pair and triangle*) in temporal graphs.
+This repositority provides source code of the algorithm, which may help researchers have a better understanding of the algorithm.
 Besides, people can directly compile the project to have a quick start to verify the correctness and efficiency of the algorithm.

 ## Compile
 ### Compile the project